Lane Graph as Path: Continuity-preserving Path-wise Modeling for Online Lane Graph Construction: Method

 We propose a simple Graph2Path algorithm to translate the directed lane graph into a set of paths according to the direction and connection information encoded in the lane graph.
 The pseudo-code of Graph2Path is shown in Alg.~\ref{algo:g2p}.

-Given the ground truth Lane graph $G$, which is typically a directed graph in the local map around the ego-vehicle, we first extract the root vertices $\Omega_{\text{root}}$ and leaf vertices $\Omega_{\text{leaf}}$ based on the indegree and outdegree of vertice.
-Then we pair the root vertices and leaf vertices (line 2 to 9 in Alg.~\ref{algo:g2p}.).
-For each vertice pair, a depth-first-search (DFS) algorithm is used to find the valid path $V^{\text{path}}$ from the root vertice to the leaf vertice (line 10 to 17 in Alg.~\ref{algo:g2p}.).
+Given the ground truth Lane graph $G$, which is typically a directed graph in the local map around the ego-vehicle, we first extract the root vertices $\Omega_{\text{root}}$ and leaf vertices $\Omega_{\text{leaf}}$.
+Then we pair the root vertices and leaf vertices and then utilize depth-first-search (DFS) algorithm to find the valid path $V^{\text{path}}$.
 Finally, we can translate the ground truth directed lane graph $G$ to a set of directed paths $\mathcal{V}_{\rm path} = \{V_i^{\rm path}\}_{i=1}^{M}$, where $M$ is the number of ground truth paths.